 III.
 Quantitative Analysis of Agro-Morphological Traits

-A comprehensive analysis of five key agro-morphological traits Days to 50% Flowering (D50%), Days to Maturity (DM), Days to Shattering (DS), Germination Percentage (GP%), and Pod Opening Time (POT) revealed significant variability among genotypes (Table 3).
+A comprehensive analysis of five key agro-morphological traits: Days to 50% Flowering (D50%), Days to Maturity (DM), Days to Shattering (DS), Germination Percentage (GP%), and Pod Opening Time (POT) revealed significant variability among genotypes (Table 3).
 The analysis of variance (ANOVA) confirmed highly significant differences (p < 0.01) for all traits across genotypes and replications, indicating ample scope for genetic improvement.

 The range, mean, and grand mean values for the five traits studied across mungbean genotypes encompassing various morphological and seed quality characteristics are presented in Table 3 and Table 4.
 The performance of each trait, including its variability, statistical significance, and potential for selection, is discussed in detail below.